jenkinsci/git-changelog-plugin/README.md

 emails, for example.

 ### Using a Post-build Action

+The following documentation explains to set up the JIRA Filter post-build action.
+Using the basic changelog post-build action is even easier, as it does not need any further configuration.

 On any jenkins project using Git as Source Code Management, add "Publish JIRA Filter" Post-build Action.
 A form with a few input fields appears where you can configure the behaviour.
 Just below the input fields their meaning and default behaviour is